 - Scholarly journals having a national or international scope, whose editorship is based at the Faculty of Arts and which are, or will be, eligible for Social Sciences and Humanities Research Council (SSHRC) or equivalent grants – please note that the University’s contribution is contingent on submission to an external peer-adjudicated grant application for journals eligible for SSHRC funding

-- The publication of books for which authors have to defray certain direct costs, such as payments for the right to reproduce a work (excluding the cover-page), or the preparation of special tables or maps, or recording costs
+- The publication of books for which authors have to defray certain direct costs, such as payments for the right to reproduce a work (excluding the cover-page), or the preparation of special tables or maps.

 N.B.: the Committee does not fund the publication of textbooks, translations, second or subsequent editions, the preparation of an index, editing or page layout costs, or open access fees.

-The following documents must accompany the application (one paper copy) in the first two cases:
+The following documents must accompany the application in the first two cases:

-- RE Form, duly completed and signed by the applicant;
+- RE Form, duly completed and signed by the applicant and the department chair;

 - Completed Dissemination Grants form;

-- Cover letter giving the title of the book and explaining the nature of the project and why the work is not eligible to the Aid to Scholarly Publications Program (ASPP);
+- Cover letter giving the title of the work and explaining the nature of the project and why the work is not eligible to the Aid to Scholarly Publications Program (ASPP);

 - Up to date CV (last 8 years) in OCGS or UNIWeb format.